Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis of Epilepsy

-The Neurologist will perform a physical exam, ask questions related to your symptoms, lifestyle, medical history.
+The Neurologist will perform a physical exam and ask questions about your symptoms, lifestyle, and medical history.

 Following are some of the possible tests that could be carried out: